Gardening Terminology: Strange Gardening & Botanical Words That Are Important For Gardeners

 Soil erosion is caused by rain, wind, water flow and wind and can seriously deplete soils.
 Bare soils erode much faster than those with vegetation or other cover and hence many growers and farmers grow cover crops at certain times of year to decrease erosion.

-A form of pruning trees and shrubs that produces lateral growth at teh expense of height.
+A form of pruning trees and shrubs that produce lateral growth at the expense of height.
 This makes fruit picking far easier.
-It also reduces competition between branches and increases air flow through the plant structure, often reducing diseases and improving ripening.
+It also reduces competition between branches and increases airflow through the plant structure, often reducing diseases and improving ripening.